MCM (TV channel): History

+The channel launched a temporary pizza line with Speed Rabbit Pizza, MCM Pizza, in March 2012.

 In 2013, the High Council of Audiovisual (CSA) published the authorization of the new positioning of the initial programming of the MCM channel, towards a more male audience between 15 and 34 years.

 In 2015, MCM started airing American adult animated shows from Fox, starting with Family Guy and Futurama.
 Previously, the 5 first seasons of Robot Chicken aired on MCM from 2006 to 2013.
-In 2017, MCM stopped airing animes by removing One Piece at the end of the year (which new dubbed episodes started to rather premiere on Game One), and premiered in France Bob's Burgers in November.
+In 2017, MCM stopped airing anime by removing One Piece at the end of the year (which new dubbed episodes started to rather premiere on Game One), and premiered in France Bob's Burgers in November.
 In September 2018, American Dad was added.
 MCM also aired seasons of Family Guy and Bob’s Burgers in simulcast with the US, in the original audio with subtitles.

 In 2019, Lagardère Active sold its channels including MCM to Groupe M6.
 With the acquisition, its female-focused sister channel Elle Girl TV was shut down and some of its programming was moved to MCM at the time.

-In 2020, MCM started airing reruns of Pokémon, along with One Piece that year.
+In 2019, MCM started airing reruns of Pokémon, along with One Piece the following year.
 In 2023, all adult animated shows were removed of MCM (and other Groupe M6 channels 6ter and Série Club where The Simpsons also aired at the same time).
 Since then, MCM only air Pokémon in its regular day-time schedule and as animated programming, in addition to musical programming La Zone oriented towards urban music.
-The channel also air reruns of shows seen on other Groupe M6 channels (This Is Us, MacGyver) and telefilms, in evenings and week-end afternoon.
+The channel also started airing reruns of shows seen on other Groupe M6 channels (This Is Us, MacGyver), replaced by Les Reines du shopping from 2025, and made-for-TV movies, on evenings and weekend afternoons.

+On 17 April 2026, French web publication Screen+ confirmed, upon receiving an announcement from Groupe M6, that the channel would close on 30 June.
+The final night consisted of two pre-packaged nostalgia documentaries (one on cartoons and one on geek culture).
+This was followed by a small block of music videos near midnight, the last of which being Juliette Armanet's Le dernier jour du disco, followed by an AI animated loop depicting the evolution of a teenager's room through the decades, ending with the message "The channel has ceased broadcasting.
+See you on M6+ to watch all programmes from the M6 group".